prime31/Nez/FAQs/DeferredLighting.md

 ## Scene Setup
-There isn't much that needs to be done for our Scene setup.
-All we have to do is add a `DeferredLightingRenderer`.
+There isn't much that needs to be done for your Scene setup.
+All you have to do is add a `DeferredLightingRenderer`.
 The values you pass to the constructor of this Renderer are very important though!
-You have to specify which renderLayer it should use for lights and which renderLayers contain your normal sprites.
+You have to specify which RenderLayer it should use for lights and which RenderLayers contain your normal sprites.

 ```cs
 // define your renderLayers somewhere easy to access